Asymmetric Feedback Learning in Online Convex Games: Introduction

-To the best of our knowledge, asymmetric learning in online games has not been explored in the literature.
-Most closely related to our study is symmetric online learning in games \cite{bravo2018bandit,hsieh2022no,lin2020finite,golowich2020tight,mertikopoulos2020gradient,mertikopoulos2021equilibrium,mertikopoulos2019learning,narang2022learning,duvocelle2023multiagent,drusvyatskiy2022improved,balduzzi2018mechanics,chasnov2020convergence,mazumdar2020gradient}, where authors have proposed methods for no-regret learning and/or Nash equilibrium convergence.
-Specifically, when gradient information is available, the work \cite{hsieh2022no} develops optimistic gradient methods for continuous games with noisy gradient feedback that achieve constant regret under multiplicative noise.
-Similarly, the authors in \cite{lin2020finite} propose an online first-order gradient descent algorithm for $\lambda$-coercive games with unconstrained continuous action sets, which attains the last-iterate convergence to a Nash equilibrium.
+To the best of our knowledge, asymmetric learning in convex games has not been explored in the literature.
+Most closely related to our study is symmetric learning in convex games \cite{bravo2018bandit,hsieh2022no,lin2020finite,golowich2020tight,mertikopoulos2020gradient,mertikopoulos2021equilibrium,mertikopoulos2019learning,narang2022learning,duvocelle2023multiagent,drusvyatskiy2022improved,balduzzi2018mechanics,chasnov2020convergence,mazumdar2020gradient}, where authors have proposed methods for no-regret learning and/or Nash equilibrium convergence.
+Specifically, when gradient information is available, \cite{hsieh2022no} develops optimistic gradient methods for continuous games with noisy gradient estimates that achieve constant regret under multiplicative noise.
+Similarly, \cite{lin2020finite} proposes a first-order gradient descent algorithm for $\lambda$-coercive games with unconstrained continuous action sets, which attains the last-iterate convergence to a Nash equilibrium.
 Assuming bandit feedback, i.e., agents only have access to zeroth-order oracles, \cite{bravo2018bandit} shows Nash equilibrium convergence for strongly monotone games, which is a special class of convex games.
 The convergence rate of the zeroth-order method in \cite{bravo2018bandit} is further improved in \cite{drusvyatskiy2022improved} relying on the additional assumption that the Jacobian of the gradient function is Lipschitz continuous.
-Common in these works is that the agents perform symmetric updates using the same kind of information feedback.
+Common in these works is that the agents perform symmetric updates using the same kind of information.
 The methods cannot be directly extended to asymmetric agents.